windkh/node-red-contrib-telegrambot/README.md

 You can only send messages using the sender node but you can not receive any data.

+### Configuration property *IP address family*
+You can force a certain IP version to be used when making requests to the telegram server.
+Normally this is up to the operating system und you can just keep the default setting "Any".
+If you discover problems e.g. the telegram server is unreachable.
+Then you can try to force using IPv4 or IPv6.

 ### Configuration property flag *Use SOCKS*
 SOCKS4/5 proxy support is optional when running behind a SOCKS4/5 proxy that requires authentication.
 In this case, additional configuration properties have to be set in the configuration node.